 2) ELECTRONIC MONITOR SYSTEM

-- (1) The centralized electronic monitor system allows the status and conditions of the truck to be monitored at a glance. - (2) It is equipped with a safety warning system for early detection of truck malfunction.
+- (1) The centralized electronic monitor system allows the status and conditions of the truck to be monitored at a glance. - I t (2) is equipped with a safety warning system for early detection of truck malfunction.